Table of Contents

-The moon rabbit also known as Jade Rabbit is being said to be spotted on the moon.
-Sounds weird right?
+The moon rabbit, also known as Jade Rabbit, is being said to be spotted on the moon.
+Sounds weird, right?
 Well, it isn’t a joke in most Asian countries.
 Many Asian countries celebrate the Mid-Autumn Festival or the Moon Festival as one of the most important festivals.
-It is celebrated to worship the Moon Goddess Chang’e during the time of harvest wishing for bountiful fruitage.
+It is celebrated to worship the Moon Goddess Chang’e during harvest, wishing for bountiful fruitage.

 The Chinese moon festival legends have it that the Rabbit has kept the Moon Goddess Chang’e ever since it was sent on the moon.
-On the night of the festival, people look up to the moon and claim that they can see the Jade Rabbit pounding something in a mortar.
+On the festival night, people look up to the moon and claim that they can see the Jade Rabbit pounding something in a mortar.
 Grab a Japanese moon rabbit mochi and enjoy the moon rabbit story!

-On his way, he came across a monkey, otter, jackal and rabbit.
-He asked them if they could provide them with something to eat, the monkey jumped from one tree to another and got him fruits, the otter got him fish and the jackal stole some milk curds and brought it to the old man, while the rabbit, on the other hand, could only find grass.
-Knowing that he couldn’t offer grass for a human to eat he offered himself and jumped right into the fire that the old man had started, looking that his boldness, the old man was impressed and revealed his true identity.
-As a reward for his bravery, the Jade Emperor sent him off to the moon to live as the immortal Rabbit and it has been known as the Jade Rabbit ever since.
+He came across a monkey, otter, jackal, and Rabbit on his way.
+He asked them if they could provide them with something to eat.
+The monkey jumped from one tree to another and got him fruits, the otter got him fish, and the jackal stole some milk curds and brought them to the older man, while the Rabbit, on the other hand, could only find grass.
+Knowing that he couldn’t offer grass for a human to eat, he offered himself and jumped right into the fire that the older man had started.
+Looking at his boldness, the older man was impressed and revealed his true identity.
+As a reward for his bravery, the Jade Emperor sent him off to the moon to live as the immortal Rabbit, and it has been known as the Jade Rabbit ever since.
 He also is a companion to the Moon Goddess and keeps her company.
 In remembrance of this act, people eat mooncakes as a mid-autumn festival food.

-So, you see, the rabbit wasn’t just a cute and adorable animal, it was the qualities that got him the honour of living on the moon.
-He was sent there so that people could look up to him and reflect his selflessness, sacrificial nature and nerve into themselves.
+So, the Rabbit wasn’t just an adorable animal.
+These qualities got him the honor of living on the moon.
+He was sent there so that people could look up to him and reflect on his selflessness, sacrificial nature, and nerve into themselves.
 The Mid-autumn Festival in Philippines also dictates similar stories to generations.